romanejaquez/responsive-ui-flutter-workshop/step_06/instructions.md

 This way, as the user stretches the screen, the ```LayoutBuilder``` widget supplies the available constraints, which get evaluated until it satisfies the corresponding condition, which then gets returned by the build method and thus displayed to the user accordingly.

-Notice we're making use of the ```Expanded``` widget here, which allows us to distribute the available space in the parent ```Row``` among the child ```Expanded``` widgets.
-Notice we're setting the ```flex``` property to 2 to the top one; this gives sizing priority to this one when layout space is being distributed, making it twice the available space as the other one.
+Notice we're making use of the ```Expanded``` widget here, which allows us to distribute the available space in the parent ```Row``` among both child ```Expanded``` widgets.
+Notice also we're setting the ```flex``` property to 2 on the top one; this gives sizing priority to it when layout space is being distributed, making it twice the available space as the other one.
 This is a way to achieve fluidity out of the box in Flutter.

 Go ahead now and stretch the **UI Output** panel after hitting ```Run``` on DartPad to see how, as you stretch and shrink the screen and you cross over the 600px threshold established, the layout switches from being a ```Column``` to a ```Row```, and notice the ```Expanded``` widgets in action as the space stretches in a flexible manner, keeping the content flowing on the screen.